Viatorus/emio/docs/API.md

 `print(format_str, ...args) -> void/result<void>`

 - Formats arguments according to the format string, and writes the result to the standard output stream.
-- The return value depends on the type of the format spec string (valid-only type or not).
+- The return value depends on the type of the format string (valid-only type or not).

 `print(file, format_str, ...args) -> result<void>`